 When completed, the Gauge R&R MSA Pro worksheet will tell you the total variation due to the gauge and if the gauge is suitable.

 Guidelines for gauge acceptability are shown below:

 |10%–30%||The gauge may be satisfactory, depending on the magnitude of the use, cost of new gauges, cost of repairs, etc.|

 |30%–100%||The gauge is unsatisfactory.
 Take corrective action.|

-If we are measuring parts regularly then it is essential to check that the measurement system is correct.
+If we measure parts regularly, then it is essential to check that the measurement system is correct.
 Performing an MSA will prevent wasted costs and effort in the future.